ArmyOfRobots/gooddog.github.io/_pages/bumble/assembly.md

 I have printed everything on an [Ultimaker 2+](https://ultimaker.com/) using [Yellow Tough PLA](https://www.matterhackers.com/store/l/pro-series-tough-pla-filament/sk/MS59VUVR).

-Any printer with a 20x20cm build plate should work just as well, but you should expect around 40 hours of total print time and ~500g of material necessary.
+Any printer with a 20x20cm build plate should work just as well, but you should expect around 60 hours of total print time and ~500g of material necessary.

 Slicing settings needed:
  - 20% gyroid infill
  - 4 walls
- - Supports are needed on some parts, but it's doable with standard breakaway supports.
+ - Supports are needed on some parts, but it's doable with standard supports on a single extrusion printer.

 Note: If you are using Ultimaker Cura as your slicer, then you can use the same settings we used with the [files here](https://github.com/GoodDogAI/bumble-hardware/tree/main/cura).